 Béatrice POULIGNY, Simon CHESTERMAN, and Albrecht SCHNABEL, eds., After Mass Crime: Rebuilding States and Communities (Tokyo, New York: United Nations University Press, 2007).

-*Subsequent citations to editors include only the family name and that is not capitalized—hence Pouligny, Chesterman, and Schnabel, eds., supra note 12 at 34 (not POULIGNY, CHESTERMAN, and SCHNABEL, eds., supra note…).
+*Subsequent citations to editors include only the family name and that is not capitalized—hence Pouligny, Chesterman, and Schnabel, eds., supra note 12, p 34 (not POULIGNY, CHESTERMAN, and SCHNABEL, eds., supra note…).

 3.1.3 Articles in Books